ebreggeman/practice/README.md

 Hi Sean!
 I just saw this in here.
 I will start working on this project later today and this weekend!
 I think this is a great first task, as I followed a few tutorials and don't necessarily understand what everything even does in these files.
 So that will give me lots to think about and work on!
 Thank you!

+Of course :) if you ever want to setup a call to be able to get more info/explainations on ANYTHING please feel free, im sitting at home coding most days lol